Most Frequently Asked Personal Injury Questions

 What Can I Expect For Compensation?

 Under Ohio law, victims who suffer personal injuries because of others’ negligence may file for compensatory and punitive damages.
 Compensatory damages include calculable damages to property such as lost wages, medical bills, child care and other expenses directly related to the injury.
-A punitive damages award is compensation worth no more than two times the compensatory damages award and is generally meant to punish the negligent party for his or her actions.
+A punitive damages compensation are generally meant to punish the negligent party for his or her actions.

 How Is Fault Assessed After An Accident?